 Hot to swap

 The front face is covered by a removable magnetic panel modeled after a ninja’s mask.
 Popping it off reveals the hot-swap SSD bay, a special addition for the esports event organizers who use our desktops for their tournament machines.
-Players often bring their settings on 2.5” SSDs, and they need to be able to load them quickly when sitting down for a match.
+Games and player settings are typically stored on 2.5” SSDs that need to be swapped quickly when prepping for a match.
 The hot-swap bay lets secondary storage drives slide in and out in seconds, without tools or rebooting, making it perfect for busy tournament environments.
 Rebooting is required if you want to swap the drive holding your operating system, though.

 We initially tried putting the hot-swap bay at the top of the chassis, but it occupied a lot of space, and we wanted to make the case more compact.
 Switching to a front-loading bay allowed us to shrink the chassis without sacrificing usability or practicality.
 In addition to being handy a must-have for esports tournaments, the hot swap bay makes it ridiculously easy for anyone to add another storage drive to the Strix GL12CM.